bn0x/twitchtips/_posts/2014-05-19-chat-moderation-bots.md

 <br>
 **Partial list of features:**

-* A dashboard, comparable to Nightbots dashboard at [http://twitch.moobot.tv](http://twitch.moobot.tv) that not just allows you to change the bot, but even allows you to run commands remotely
+* A dashboard, comparable to Nightbot's dashboard at [http://twitch.moobot.tv](http://twitch.moobot.tv) that not just allows you to change the bot, but even allows you to run commands remotely
 * Automated moderation tools, with lots of settings that allow you to customize how the bot reacts to all kinds of spam
 * Custom commands, with the ability to display information about your steam username, current game, League of Legends runes and masteries, XBL gamertags, currently playing song, and much more
 * Raffles, Polls